Aging is the progressive loss of physiological functions that increases the probability of death.

 - Werner's syndrome.
 The hair of patients turns gray in their 20s and most die in their late 40s with such signs of age as osteoporosis, cataracts, and atherosclerosis.
 Even when young, their cells undergo replicative senescence after only ~20 doublings instead of the normal 70 or more.
 Caused by mutations in WRN, which encodes a helicase needed for DNA repair and maintenance of telomeres.

 - Cockayne syndrome (CS).
 Caused by mutations in genes needed for DNA repair, especially transcription-coupled DNA repair.
-While these people show only some of the signs of aging, they do have a sharply-reduced life span.
+These people show signs of aging in a variety of their organs (e.g., liver, kidney) and have a sharply-reduced life span.

 - Ataxia telangiectasia (AT).
 These patients show signs of premature aging.
-They lack a functioning gene (ATM) product needed to detect DNA damage and initiate a repair response.
+They lack a functioning gene (ATM) product needed to detect DNA damage and initiate the repair of double-stranded breaks (DSBs).

 - Hutchinson-Gilford progeria syndrome.
 Children with this rare disorder show many signs of severe aging by their second birthday and die in their early teens.
 Caused by mutations in the gene (LMNA) for lamin the intermediate filament protein that stabilizes the inner membrane of the nuclear envelope.
 The machinery for DNA replication, transcription, and repair is located at the inner surface of the nuclear envelope, and the cells of these patients have increased DNA damage and other defects in gene expression.